REVIEW OF THE MI ELECTRIC SCOOTER 3

 The yellow reflectors remain from the 1S, but a dash of blue has been added, with the wires and brake.
 At some point, Xiaomi will go to the trouble of hiding the wires within the frame but the current folding mechanism does not allow for it.
 The display on the Mi 3 appears to be the same as the previous range: it shows your speed, battery level and mode (Standard, Pedestrian or Sport).
 Pedestrian mode limits your speed to 5 km per hour (ie walking speed); presumably so you can ride on pavements without killing people.
 Standard mode limits your speed to 20 km/h, meaning you that you have to be in Sport mode to reach top speed (25 km/h).

-The accelerator is a button on the right-hand handlebar, while there is a bike-like brake on the left, as well as a slightly superfluous bell (which cannot be removed if you want to fold up your scooter).
+The accelerator is a button on the right-hand handlebar, while there is a bike-like brake on the left, as well as a bell (which cannot be removed if you want to keep the scooter folded).
 A powerful LED light is built into the front of the handlebar.

 Riding The Xiaomi Mi